Neumodx menu, sample collection, molecular testing

 QIAGEN Kit Box in the back adapter

-The CDC recently endorsed nanoplate dPCR as the preferred method for wastewater monitoring.
+Public health institutions around the world are using nanoplate dPCR as the preferred method for wastewater testing.
 This is due to its inherent inhibition resistance, ability to detect low nucleic acid concentrations, and quantification without relying on standard curves.
 Since epidemiologists and public health experts suspect the emerging monkeypox virus to be shed in feces (like COVID-19), dPCR-based WBE could provide a fuller picture of disease prevalence in a community required to inform public health decision-making.

 August 2022